Marine Society & Sea Cadets

-The Marine Society & Sea Cadets is seafarers' charity in the United Kingdom and the national organisation for sea cadets.
+The Marine Society & Sea Cadets is a seafarers' charity in the United Kingdom and the national organisation for sea cadets.
 It was formed in 2004 when the Sea Cadets and The Marine Society merged.
 It is a registered charity in England, Wales and Scotland.

 Activities

 The MSSC oversees the Sea Cadet Corps, a British voluntary uniformed youth cadet organisation.
 It consists of about 400 units and 15,000 young people learning nautical and life skills.
 The first Sea Cadet Unit was established in Whitstable in 1856.